Back to All Events

 people conducting usability tests at computers

-In this 6-week course, you will learn how to create, conduct and analyze, and present your quantitative survey research.
-We will cover essential statistical topics and tools for analyzing quantitative research data from surveys and AB Testing.
+In this 6-week course, you will learn how to create, conduct, analyze, and present your quantitative survey research.
+We will cover essential statistical topics and tools for analyzing quantitative research data from surveys.

-We begin with descriptive statistics as a critical tool to visualize and understand your data.
-You will learn how to visualize data using statistics such as mean, median, and mode, depending on the type of data you have.
+We begin with the basics of creating good survey questions to ensure you are collecting quality data.
+Then we will cover descriptive statistics as a critical tool to visualize and understand your data.
+You will learn how to visualize data using statistics.

-Next, we cover how quantitative data can provide evidence to support your research question.
-For example, is there a statistically significant difference between my conditions and/or groups?
-How strong is this effect?
-Methods covered will include t-test, ANOVA, MaxDiff and Conjoint Analysis.
+Next, you will learn how quantitative data can provide evidence to support your research questions and/or validate your personas.
+For example, is there a statistically significant difference between conditions and/or groups?
+Methods covered will include t-test, ANOVA, and MaxDiff.

 You will learn how to think critically about quantitative UX data and when it is important to collect quantitative data.
-You will create and launch a survey for assessing perceived usability, you will create a competitor survey and compare the two, and you will learn how to effectively present findings to stakeholders.
+You will create and launch a survey, you will create a competitor survey and compare the two, and you will learn how to effectively present findings to stakeholders.

 Dates and Times (six 2-hour classes, 1-3p ET)